 Responsive Design refers to a collection of techniques that make web pages render appropriately on a variety of devices and screen sizes, such as desktop computers and mobile devices.
 Responsive design ensures that web pages and mailings adapt to the viewing environment in order to optimize the viewer's experience.

-NOTE: Implementing responsive design in a Communications Professional template requires the knowledge of an experienced HTML designer.
+NOTE: Implementing responsive design in a Higher Logic Thrive Marketing Professional (Thrive Marketing Professional) template requires the knowledge of an experienced HTML designer.
 Make sure you're working with someone with experience in responsive design.

 Responsive design uses